 Hair Color Ideas and Inspiration

 If you’ve been debating entering the incredible world of pastel hair but haven’t been sure how, we’ve got you covered.
 Check out these gorgeous pastel hair color ideas.

 When we were children, every toy, sweater, and birthday cake was a particularly bright shade of pastel pink.
 Now that we’re grown ladies, it’s time to make a return to the vibrant color with bubblegum-tinted hair.

 Rose gold is one of the newest pastels on this list, but there’s no chance it’ll fade from popularity any time soon.
-The shade, which has appeared on the hallowed heads of innumerable celebrities, is a luxe mix of honey blonde and bubblegum pink.
+The shade, which has appeared on the hallowed heads of countless celebrities, is a luxe mix of honey blonde and bubblegum pink.

 If you’re committed to giving rose gold a try, you’re in luck: The color is stunning on all skin tones.
 Don’t be afraid to flex a little.